dvalentino/gitpitch/PITCHME.md

 6. Multi-scale Digital Image Enhancement Software
 +++
 ## Digital Occupational Radiation Dosimetry
-A new digital dosimetry platform for protecting the health and
+A new digital dosimetry platform for protecting the health and safety of workers exposed to radiation in the workplace
++++
+## Medical Informatics
+a
+---
 # Education
 |                                Degree                                |                University               |
 |:--------------------------------------------------------------------|:---------------------------------------|